 - List education that led to real-world examples and broadened your skill set

-Do Pharmaceutical Sales Rep resumes need an education section?
+Do pharmaceutical sales rep resumes need an education section?

 Many pharmaceutical sales rep jobs do not necessarily require a college education, but those that do favor a bachelor’s degree.
 Some lean towards requiring a Master in Business Administration degree.
 So don't skip the education section on your resume if you have a degree.

 Having a bachelor’s degree shows your ability to learn.
 That will be helpful in this job as you must be able to learn about the drugs that you sell and how they interact with others.